 There are many ways in which you can deploy change, but the most common approaches are as follows: A “big bang” deployment where an entire system or process is rolled out or replaced in one go, a phased deployment where a change is deployed to a subset of users at a time, and parallel deployment where a new system or process runs alongside the old one for a set period of time.
 There are pros and cons to each of these approaches and it’s therefore up to the project team to weigh these up alongside the feasibility and associated risk of each approach before settling on the one that makes most sense.

 - What (and who) will we need?

 Now that you understand the impact of the change and what deployment approach will be followed you need to start breaking your implementation down into its detailed steps while also defining the implementation roles & responsibilities, required resources, implementation duration and any associated downtime, as well as the rollback plan in the event of any issues encountered.
 The end result should be an implementation checklist that clearly defines the what, the who, the when and the how.

 You have to be clear about the tests or confirmations needed to validate that your implementation was successful.
 Over and above immediate checks to be performed, we always recommend a high care period during which additional checks and measures are performed by the project team to monitor performance and identify any unexpected issues that need to be addressed.

 Currently weighing up implementation options of your own?
 Need someone to guide you through this process or provide a neutral, outsider’s perspective?
-Give us a call on 021 447 5696 or email email@example.com to discuss how you can partner with Analyze to best leverage our project implementation experience.
+Give us a call on 021 447 5696 or get in touch by using the contact form on our contact page here or visit our LinkedIn page here to discuss how you can partner with Analyze to best leverage our project implementation experience.